yeojz/metalsmith-react-templates/README.md

 ## Other Usage Notes

 ### Specifying Templates
-If a `template` field is set in the `yaml` front-matter of your markdown files, `metalsmith-react-templates` will use the specified template instead of `default.jsx`
+If a `rtemplate` field is set in the `yaml` front-matter of your markdown files, `metalsmith-react-templates` will use the specified template instead of `default.jsx`